 enjoy the landscape and read below...

-I cannot say anything more enlightening than the fact I grew up among the records, hundreds of albums whose covers I remember and dream of even nowadays, and I have been trying since I was very young to make good records with good songs and themes like those.
+I cannot say anything more enlightening than the fact I grew up among the records, hundreds of albums whose covers and smells coming from them I remember and dream of even nowadays.
 I was born and grew up in a house with a nice collection of over 1000 records, I think, for me it was a vast world of records, it was like the Uncle Scrooge's fort, but instead of coins, it was music records stored on the edifice, a wooden wardrobe in fact.
 Many of them I could hear, others I have not heard.
 Deep down, that was always the purpose behind the Babe, Terror thing and my music.
 Making good records with good songs I liked as I liked the songs that I liked since the first excavations.
 After some prog and rock bands, I started to compose in my on way on the 2008 EP and on Weekend of 2009, on both with the most beautiful melodic choruses that I could manage to carve, and then I'd cut and generate repetitions to aggravate the original melodic impact.
 Then I expanded my methods and began to handle more complex lines, which were born of discoveries and exepriences with the decomposition of the original forms (the song Transplanted People, from the album Preparing a Voice To Meet The People Coming, is a watershed).

 I tried in these years to master what I had at hand, which was always a simple set starting with my own body.
 What I did with my voice in the first years, building, decomposing, etc, then I eventually started doing with bits of music from my own music collection.
 I also learned to play with the piano in a way that It could touch myself, which was the true goal.
 And then learned to model and join fabrics from different origins and phonographic sources.
 I also always have wanted to create a soundtrack for myself, to feed and illuminate my own world of wanderings, paths and adventures through the places.
 I believe most of the music was born of that will.
 To make good records and get them into my life, just as I had the other albums and discographies.
 A song that sounded empty to me and unable to bring and transform with music the worlds I lived or could fondly imagine (a subterranean party, a parade of boats in a remote Antarctic environment) would have been discarded, in fact it wasn't created either.
 I would not go ahead with it.